xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 > Happened in real life or audio/video that I can resonate a scene

 I have to **embellish** your misery on these fake torture reports.

+Lighten up a little.
+A foot in the door.

 ## Interesting
 > vivid, absurd, "outrageous", hilarious